Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: Decoherence

-{\bf The Problems:} once one has understood why certain interferences can not be observed in practice, it is tempting to conclude that one has understood the ``emergence of classicality", and that therefore there is nothing left of the so called ``measurement problem" in quantum mechanics.
+{\bf The Problems:} once one has understood why certain interferences can not be observed in practice, it is tempting to conclude that one has understood the ``emergence of classicality", and that, therefore, there is nothing left of the so called ``measurement problem" in quantum mechanics.
 This turns out to be a simplistic and misguided conclusion, as indicated by the quotations listed above.
 There are, actually, at least two very serious problems with considering decoherence in this light:

-I) The basis problem: it is clear that the diagonal nature of the reduced density matrix obtained in the step 3) of the program above, will be lost, in general, upon a change of basis for the Hilbert space of the system at hand.
+\begin{itemize} \item {\bf I) The basis problem:} it is clear that the diagonal nature of the reduced density matrix, obtained in the step 3) of the program above, will be lost, in general, upon a change of basis for the Hilbert space of the system at hand.
 This is taken to mean that the nature of the system-environment interaction selects a so called pointer basis, which underscores the aspects that have become classical as a result of decoherence.
-The point, of course, is that this leaves one with the usual situation whereby, if the selected basis is, say, the position basis, the momentum of the system remains undetermined and thus one can not argue that classicality has really emerged.
+The point, of course, is that this leaves one with the usual situation whereby, if the selected basis is, say, the position basis, or one made out of narrow wave packets in position space, the momentum of the system would remain, correspondingly, highly undetermined, and thus one could not argue that classicality has really emerged.
+It is only that the uncertainties might be small "for all practical purposes" something that underscores the need to further specify those purposes, and which necessarily refers us back to certain practicalities of the human condition.